 Multi-tasking not only affects your productivity and efficiency, it also affects your mood.
 How crabby we are when we juggle multiple tasks at a time!

-So, irritation, frustration, inefficiency, lack of productivity, lousy moods, and exhaustion–this is what you get when you multi-task.
+Irritation, frustration, inefficiency, lack of productivity, terrible moods, and exhaustion–this is what you get when you multi-task.

 Why would you want to suffer from all of these, anyway?
 You won’t be receiving any medals for being so “competent”, will you?